anilyuk/apptunnel/README.md

 HTTPS mode can bypass default settings of ***SSL Inspection*** for several applications.

 v1.0 currently allows you to access internal target from internet.
-Internet access from the internal target mode will be added soon.
+Internet access from the internal target mode will be available soon.

 Server; listens for apptunnel connections.